isislab-unisa/3dify/README.md

 Consider that a user uploads a picture either way; the platform shows users the update's progress to keep them informed about what is happening to avoid refreshes or other actions that could only worsen the user experience, even though loading a picture does not take much time.
 When the loading is complete, users can access the picture from the gallery, and by clicking on it, they can preview the picture and gain access to several features.
 Below the preview, they have an action bar with options such as zoom-in, zoom-out, flip horizontally and vertically, rotate in both directions and the most important one–the customization option, which is dedicated to avatar customization and rendering using the Unity-based front end.

 The application does not support logging in yet, but it is already designed with the capabilities to do so, and this is why users can already see buttons for logging in and out.
-This functionality will be enabled in future versions.
+This functionality will be enabled in future versions using the MongoDB database.

 The WebGL front-end, developed using the Unity game engine, allows users to preview an initial version of their avatar based on the image uploaded to the web application described above.